CONTENTS

 budget and estimates.
 Joining me this afternoon is Deputy Minister Drew Wilby;

-all of those in the ministry who had a hand in developing this budget and
+in the ministry who had a hand in developing this budget and preparing for

-protects key priorities for Saskatchewan including affordability, health care,
+priorities for Saskatchewan including affordability, health care, education,

-education, community safety, and sound financial management while addressing
+community safety, and sound financial management while addressing the

 protects Saskatchewan’s future by strengthening the province’s economy and